sumitprakash/OpenCv/README.md

 # OpenCv
-OCR using opencv c++ and using the same to process scanned invoices to extract fields
+Project intends to showcase implementation of machine learning to exatract text from images.Here, OCR is developed using opencv in c++ and process the result to extract retrieve fields from invoice.
+Here, we have used SVM algorithm to predict text.

 # How To Use Program
 This is console application which will run on windows operating system.